International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_4_Process_Layer/3_4_4_Exchanging_Data.md

 The following steps are followed:

-1. Prior to the invokation of a data operation by the data consumer one or multiple vocabularies are loaded by the data consumers connector
+1. Prior to the invokation of a data operation (in a synchronous or asynchronous way) by the data consumer one or multiple vocabularies are loaded by the data consumers connector
 2. Based on the vocabularies the data consumer can implement required interfaces to conduct the data transfer as described in the sections above.